-Elizabeth Radin has 18 years of experience leading global health and international development programs and research.
+Elizabeth Radin has 20 years of experience leading global health and international development research, programs and policy.
 She has worked on projects relating to infectious diseases, nutrition, maternal and child health, health systems strengthening and human development in over 20 countries in Africa and Asia.
 As a researcher and practitioner, she takes a multi-disciplinary approach to understanding and addressing inequalities in health, particularly in resource-limited settings.
-Most recently, Dr. Radin served as the Technical Director for the Population-based HIV Impact Assessment (PHIA) Project at ICAP at Columbia University which measures the current status of the HIV epidemic in 15 high burden countries.
-In partnership with Ministries of Health, these nationally representative studies benchmark each country's progress towards controlling the AIDS epidemic and inform targeted policies and programs.
-Prior to her work at ICAP, Dr. Radin led country programs for the Clinton Health Access Initiative and consulted for The World Bank, the London School of Hygiene and Tropical Medicine and the University of Oxford.
-Dr. Radin is currently a recipient of the 2019-20 Council on Foreign Relations International Affairs Fellowship which is supporting her to work with the Research and Innovation team at the International Rescue Committee to adapt lessons from the global AIDS response for emerging health and humanitarian crises.
+At ICAP at Columbia University, Dr. Radin served as the Technical Director for the Population-based HIV Impact Assessment (PHIA) Project which measures the current status of the HIV epidemic in 15 high burden countries.
+Prior to her work at ICAP, Dr. Radin led country programs for the Clinton Health Access Initiative.
+In 2019, Dr Radin received a Council on Foreign Relations International Affairs Fellowship to work with the International Rescue Committee on adapting lessons from the global AIDS response for emerging health and humanitarian crises.
 Her work at IRC has focused on global health security policy, in connection with the Independent Panel for Pandemic Preparedness and Response, as well as research on simplified approaches to treating acute malnutrition in humanitarian contexts.
-In addition to academic publications, her writing and comments have appeared in Time, The Atlantic, CNN, Project Syndicate, Columbia Journalism Review, Voice of America and Vox.
+In addition to academic publications, Dr Radin's writing and comments have appeared in Time, The Atlantic, CNN, Project Syndicate, Columbia Journalism Review, Voice of America and Vox.
 She has been a frequent panelist and commenter on the Covid-19 pandemic.

 Areas of Expertise

 Big Data, Research Design and Methods, Social Epidemiology, Nutrition, Global Health, Poverty, HIV/AIDS, Infectious Disease, Maternal Health